Canine Dilated Cardiomyopathy

 Dilated Cardiomyopathy (DCM) is a heart disease more commonly seen in particular breeds, including Dobermans, Boxers and Cocker Spaniels.
 There is a genetic component to the condition, and with the number of cases continuing to rise, there has been recent research into the role of nutrition.

-This case study follows ‘Tommy’, a 6 year old Doberman who presented to practice with sudden collapse during exercise.
+This case study follows 'Tommy', a six year old Doberman who presented to practice with sudden collapse during exercise

-This CPD session is worth 60 minutes towards your RCVS requirements.
-The case study involves a short recorded tutorial, a quiz and further reading articles.
+The case study involves a short recorded tutorial, a quiz and further reading articles